What’s New?

 4. Set Surface->SimulationState directly using the exported asset.

-BP_FluxSimulationDomain.SurfaceActorReference is set, then actors communicate together, and the state is automatically passed to BP_FluxSurface.SimulationState but changing the AffectWorld=false automatically disabling this process.
+BP_FluxSimulationDomain.SurfaceActorReference is set, actors communicate together, and the state is automatically passed to BP_FluxSurface.SimulationState, but changing the AffectWorld=false disables this connection.

 SimulationDomain can be removed or set IsEditorOnlyActor to avoid spawning it in the final build and wasting memory.